 12 Tips for Sticking to Your Debt Payoff Plan

-Completing your debt payoff plan requires an almost insane level of commitment.
+Completing your debt payoff plan often requires an almost insane level of commitment.
 It's easy to get discouraged when you realize the amount of time and sacrifice it takes to see significant results.
-Sticking to your debt payoff plan might be tough at times, but if you remain dedicated and you're consistent with payments, you can reach your goal.
-Here are some tips you can follow to help you stick to your debt payoff plan.
+Sticking to your debt payoff plan might be tough at times, but if you remain dedicated and are consistent with payments, you can reach your goal.
+Here are some tips that can help you stick to your debt payoff plan.

 1. Make Sure Your Debt Payoff Plan Is Realistic

-It's impossible to stick to a debt payoff plan that was never realistic to begin with.
-If you've overestimated the amount you can pay or underestimated the amount of time it will take, you might want to throw in the towel.
+It's impossible to stick to a debt payoff plan that was never realistic, to begin with.
+If you've overestimated the amount you can pay or underestimated the amount of time it will take, you might be tempted to throw in the towel.
 The plan you start out with may not work for your entire debt journey.
 Readjusting along the way will ensure you have a plan based on your changing financial situation.